chiffa/BioFlow/dev_log.rst

         - DONE: weighted set sampling
         - DONE: bipary sampling (~ set sampling)
         - DONE: weighted biparty sampling (~ weighted set sampling)

+ - DONE: check if the background set is weighted, we can perform a sampling according to the weights indicated there
+        - As of now, it is not used in sampling
+        - DONE: check if it is parsed in the weighted version
+        - DONE: check if it is propagated in the weighted version

 - DONE: Remove the current defaults in the policies and allow the user to provide them explicitely